 In the LinkedIn Global Recruiting Trends Report, they asked “What swayed you to accept your current company’s job offer?”
 The responses:

-Compensation and benefits is neck and neck with opportunities for growth.
+Compensation and benefits are neck and neck with opportunities for growth.

-The best candidates have to be able to grow within their roles, or you won’t keep them
+The best candidates have to be able to grow, or you won’t keep them

 This is especially true for Millennials – 74% of Millennials interviewed cited better career development opportunities as a top attractor.
 Flexibility was also high on everyone’s wish list, regardless of generation.

 The Smarter Workforce Institute researchers came to a few conclusions based on the survey results for how to attract and retain talent.

 They concluded that happy employees “who are willing to advocate for the organization can be highly effective recruitment ambassadors.”
 And that, of course, requires employees who are engaged enough to actively advocate.

 They also found that “positive experiences and high engagement can minimize talent loss.”